 How to Get a Domestic Kitchen & Fixture Trading License in Dubai

 Dubai's construction and interior fit-out sector continues to expand at a remarkable pace, driven by a growing population, sustained real estate development, and a government-backed push to attract global trade.
 For entrepreneurs looking to capitalise on demand for household goods, a Domestic Kitchen & Fixture Trading License in Dubai offers a well-defined, legally compliant route into one of the region's most active product categories.
-This guide walks you through everything you need to know, from what the licence covers to how to obtain it at Dubai South Business Hub Free Zone.
+This guide walks you through everything you need to know, from what the license covers to how to obtain it at Dubai South Business Hub Free Zone.

-The Domestic Kitchen & Fixture Trading activity carries the activity code 4759.96 and falls under the broader Trading licence category.
+The Domestic Kitchen & Fixture Trading activity carries the activity code 4759.96 and falls under the broader Trading license category.
 It permits the holder to import, export, buy, sell, and distribute a wide range of products intended for residential kitchen and bathroom environments, as well as general household fixture installations.

-Permitted goods under this licence typically include:
+Permitted goods under this license typically include:

 Kitchen cabinets, countertops, and modular kitchen units